Skip to content

 Estimate the dollar cost of running a circuit on Amazon Braket or IonQ before submitting the job.

-from qufin.backends.braket_backend import estimate_cost, IonQTarget
+from qufin.backends.braket_backend import estimate_cost, IONQ_ARIA

 estimate = estimate_cost(